bacontime/blog-mirror/nature/plastics.md

 parent: Science and Nature
 ---

 The following is by no means a comprehensive guide to industrial chemistry.
-This is just an amateur exploration, driven by curiosity about which modern plastics could be produced without fossil fuels (Nearly all of them, it turns out!)
+This is just an amateur exploration, driven by curiosity about which modern plastics could be produced without fossil fuels[^repostnote] (Nearly all of them, it turns out!)

+[^repostnote]: I have previously posted a version of this article elsewhere on the internet.
+That version had a more whimsical tone, and the framing device was whether alchemists in a psuedo-medieval fantasy setting would be able to produce plastics.

 # What is plastic?